wenlab-2023/wenlab-2023.github.io/content/authors/ALI/_index.md

     url: 'https://drjiruifu.com'

 # Short bio (displayed in user profile at end of posts)
-bio: My research investigates how passive and active ankle prostheses influence gait symmetry in individuals with unilateral transtibial amputation, with a focus on preserving joint health in the intact limb.
+bio: My research is to develop a real-time NMI using Dr. Wen’s CNN algorithm to control an ankle exoskeleton.

 interests:
-  - Gait rehabilitation
+  - Development of a real-time NMI using Dr. Wen’s CNN algorithm to control an ankle exoskeleton.

 education:
   courses:
-    - course: B.S. in Biomedical Engineering
+    - course: B.S. in Mechanical Engineering
       institution: Binghamton University
       year: 2024